carneddau/server-docker-backup/README.md

 The script assumes the mount directory must be created.

-To use, amend the **MOUNTPOINT** variable to the desired directory, and replace **[UUID]** with the UUID of the hard drive being mounted.
+To use, amend the **MOUNTPOINT** variable to the desired directory, and replace **[UUID]** with the UUID of the external hard drive.

-**install-docker.sh** installs Docker and docker compose for building images and running containers.
+**install-docker.sh** installs Docker and docker-compose for building images and running containers.
 This uses docker's helper script, so should just run without any amendment.

 ## plex-app & torrent-app
 2 docker compose apps.

-Both compose files use the ${} syntax to substitute variables defined in a .env file in the same directory as the .yml file.
+Both compose files use the ${} syntax to substitute variables defined in a '.env' file in the same directory as the .yml file.
 This is to avoid sharing passwords or other information publicly (hence the .gitignore contents).

 See [this guide](https://vsupalov.com/docker-arg-env-variable-guide/#the-dot-env-file-env) for more on this syntax.